adam-ballinger/workflow-data/README.md

+Here's a revised README optimized for npm, updated clearly for ES Modules:

+---

 # workflow-data

-Minimal, dependency-free data tools for rapid development of small projects in node.js.
+> Minimal, dependency-free data utilities for rapid Node.js workflows.
+CSV, JSON, filtering, pivot tables, and more.

 ## Installation